 Which Trip Should We Choose?

 First time paddlers and seasoned boaters alike will enjoy the class III whitewater of the Parkdale run also known as Bighorn Sheep Canyon of the Arkansas.
 Our half-day trip will encounter several major rapids; and once you start, the fun doesn’t end until you finish the trip.
 The full-day trip is action-packed with over 20 invigorating rapids.
-You’ll have ample time to relish the exquisite mountain scenery and enjoy our scrumptious riverside luncheon buffet (recommended minimum age/size is 6 years old and 50 pounds).
+You’ll have ample time to relish the exquisite mountain scenery and enjoy our scrumptious riverside luncheon buffet (recommended minimum age/size is 6 years old).

 For the experienced rafter wanting the ultimate in whitewater and outstanding scenery, the choice should be the Royal Gorge.
 The half-day trip is a thrill-a-minute expedition for those with previous paddling experience and on a tight schedule.
 The full-day trip is nationally known as being one of the Top 10 river runs in the U.S.A.
 Good physical conditioning as well as swimming ability is recommended for all trips through the Royal Gorge (recommended minimum age is 15-18 years old).